Ourpower

 Quick Reference: Donations Tax for Individuals

 Assuming no previous donations in the tax year and a non-exempt recipient.
-Annual exemption of R100,000 applied.
+The selected tax year's annual exemption is applied.

-* For companies and trusts, the annual exemption is only R10,000.
+* Companies, trusts, and other non-natural persons use the lower exemption for the selected tax year.
 Donations between spouses and to approved PBOs are fully exempt regardless of amount.

 How Does Donations Tax Work in South Africa?